Root Canal Procedure Length

 Buffalo Endodontist Discusses Root Canal Procedure Length

-As an experienced Buffalo Endodontist, I am often asked about root canal procedure length.
+As an experienced Buffalo Endodontist, I am often asked about root canal procedure length, and how long it will take to complete root canal therapy.

 - Most root canal or root canal surgery procedures are completed within an hour to an hour and a half.